-ACT Head Impact Tracker is measuring device for forces acting on a head while doing sports.
+ACT Head Impact Tracker is measuring device for impacts and forces acting on a head while doing sports.

-1. Make forces acting on a head visible and measure impacts objectively.
+1. Make forces acting on a head visible and more tangible.

 ACT Head Impact Tracker head sensor